Virgin Australia beefs up business class

 Qantas has faced no business class competition on those routes since Ansett Australia collapsed 10 years ago.

-Virgin carried about 30,000 Qantas passengers whose flights were cancelled on the weekend, but Borghetti declined to predict how that would translate into market share gains for Virgin.
+Virgin carried about 30,000 Qantas passengers whose flights were canceled on the weekend, but Borghetti declined to predict how that would translate into market share gains for Virgin.

 "Does that mean you're going to keep all these people forever?
 Well, of course not.
 But some of them will stick," Borghetti said at a business lunch.